Rock-Candy-Tea/RSSHUB-PAGE/post/新媒体/The Brain - Blog/Visualizing Unprecedented Times for Insight and Action.md

 ---
-title: Visualizing Unprecedented Times for Insight and Action
+title: 'Visualizing Unprecedented Times for Insight and Action'
 categories:
     - 新媒体
     - The Brain - Blog